AAG IT SERVICES LTD MANAGED SERVICE TERMS & CONDITIONS

 4.7 All Goods supplied by AIS to the Client pursuant to this Agreement shall be supplied without any warranty, representation or condition, whether express or implied by common law or statute and all such warranties, representations and conditions are excluded to the fullest extent permitted by law, save that any manufacturers’ or suppliers’ warranties that are capable of assignment shall be assigned by AIS to the Client.

-4.8.2 If any good(s) are ordered in customer error: AIS will require authorisation from the Vendor for the good(s) supplied before accepting a return(s).
+4.8.2 If any good(s) are ordered in client error: AIS will require authorisation from the Vendor for the good(s) supplied before accepting a return(s).

 4.8.3 If the packaging of the good(s) is opened your return(s) may be rejected, subject to the Vendor’s terms and conditions.

-4.8.4 If a return(s) is an AIS error, this will be collected free of charge and a credit will be applied to the Customer’s account.
+4.8.4 If a return(s) is an AIS error, this will be collected free of charge and a credit will be applied to the Client’s account.

-4.8.6 Any good(s) received by AIS without a valid Returns Number will be returned to the Customer.
+4.8.6 Any good(s) received by AIS without a valid Returns Number will be returned to the Client.

 4.8.7 Any good(s)/packaging that are delivered in a damaged condition, must be signed for with the courier as damaged on delivery.
 AIS must be notified within 2 working days of the damaged condition.

-4.8.8 If the return(s) is due to Customer error, the Customer will need to return the good(s), within 3 working days of the return(s) being issued back to AIS at the Customer’s own cost.
+4.8.8 If the return(s) is due to Client error, the Client will need to return the good(s), within 3 working days of the return(s) being issued back to AIS at the Client’s own cost.
 If the good(s) are not returned to AIS within this time frame, AIS reserve the right to reject the claim.

-4.8.9 If the return(s) has been confirmed to be a Customer error, the manufacturer’s packaging needs to be in pristine condition.
-If the manufacturer’s seal has been broken the good(s) will be returned to the Customer and payment in full will be required
+4.8.9 If the return(s) has been confirmed to be a Client error, the manufacturer’s packaging needs to be in pristine condition.
+If the manufacturer’s seal has been broken the good(s) will be returned to the Client and payment in full will be required

 4.8.10 AIS is not responsible for loss or damaged packages of good(s) that are being returned under our Returns Policy.
 Please insure your return and obtain a tracking number as a safeguard.
 AIS also recommend you utilise appropriate and adequate packaging when shipping your return(s) to avoid damage to the product.